 I should thank Sastra University for the beautiful memories in and around Thanjavur.

-India is home to several wonders, yet many left unexplored – either be it one of the best road trips in South India or waterfalls in the wilderness or even the whole region that got the best of everything.
+India is home to several wonders, yet many left unexplored – either be it one of the best road trips in South India waterfalls in the wilderness, or even the whole region that got the best of everything.

 About Author